Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Related Works

-\textbf{Controllable Image Generation.} Diffusion models have attracting attentions due to its powerful generative capability.
-Text-to-image generation \cite{2023-Rich-text-to-image} is one of the most popular applications, which aims to generate the high-quality image aligning with given text prompts.
-Additionally, several studies \cite{2023-spatext,2024-loosecontrol,zhang2023adding} further augmented controllability via add spatially localized input conditions, e.g., edges, depth, segmentation, human pose, etc., to a pretrained text-to-image diffusion model via efficient finetuning.
-Based on ControlNet\cite{zhang2023adding}, Lin et al.\cite{2023Diffbir} proposed IRControlNet that leverages text-to-image diffusion prior for realistic image restoration.
-Li et al. \cite{2023-MuLan} proposed a multimodal LLM agent (MuLan) that utilized a training-free multimodal-LLM agent to progressively generate objects with feedback control so that the whole generation process would be better controlled.
+Diffusion models have garnered significant attention due to their powerful generative capability.
+Text-to-image generation \cite{2023-Rich-text-to-image} is one of the most popular applications, which aims to generate high-quality images aligned with given text prompts.
+Additionally, several studies \cite{ACMMM-magic,2023-controllableface,2024-loosecontrol,2023-controlnet}, e.g. ControlNet, further augmented controllability by adding spatially localized input conditions, e.g., edges, depth, segmentation and human pose, to a pre-trained text-to-image diffusion model.
+Based on ControlNet\cite{2023-controlnet}, Lin et al.\cite{2023Diffbir} proposed IRControlNet that leverages text-to-image diffusion prior for realistic image restoration.
+Li et al. \cite{2023-MuLan} proposed a multimodal LLM agent (MuLan) that utilized a training-free multimodal-LLM agent to progressively generate objects with feedback control.
 We aim to exploit controllable image generation techniques for object-level semantic decoding, thereby maintaining high visual fidelity and perception quality.